Individuals

 Next Generation Press

-P.0.
-Box 603252
+PO Box 603252

-Providence, Rhode Island 02906
+Providence, RI 02906

-401.247.7665 (Phone)
+Ph: 401.247.7665

-Next Generation Press is the publishing imprint of What Kids Can Do, Inc. (WKCD), a national nonprofit organization focused on bringing media attention to the voices of youth.
+Next Generation Press is the publishing arm of What Kids Can Do, Inc. (WKCD), a national nonprofit organization focused on bringing media attention to the voices of youth.
 Our titles feature voices of youth as a powerful force for justice, understanding, and social change.
 Whether from small rural communities or urban neighborhoods, young people speak here on issues that matter deeply to them.

 WKCD was started in 2001 by educator Barbara Cervone and journalist Kathleen Cushman.
 In 2003, Cushman and forty high school students from four cities co-authored Fires in the Bathroom: Advice for Teachers from High School Students (The New Press, April 2003).
 The book offers blunt advice on turning classroom skirmishes for control into occasions for understanding.
 Its popularity among teachers nationwide inspired WKCD to launch Next Generation Press with a series of new book projects in 2005.
 WKCD also funds and works with student action research teams in high schools across the country.